 Appeals

-Subsequent to MOM’s rejection, the candidate and employer will have thirty (30) days to lodge an appeal, which takes approximately six (6) weeks for MOM to process.
+Subsequent to MOM’s rejection, the candidate and employer will have 30 days to lodge an appeal, which takes approximately 6 weeks for MOM to process.
 Given MOM’s tightened labour policy, companies will have to anticipate that rejections are becoming more and more common.
 Before making an appeal, consult Rikvin to gather all the relevant documentation to substantiate your case.

-We are experts when it comes to Singapore's immigration laws and regulations.
-Our reliable guidance and high success rate comes with 20 years of experience.
-Secure your Employment Pass with us.
+As experts when it comes to Singapore's immigration laws and regulations, our reliable guidance and high success rate comes with 20 years of experience.
+Secure your passes with us!